-In consultation with the SEQWater and the Brisbane and Ipswich City Councils, the Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Brisbane River basin regularly during floods.
+In consultation with the SEQWater and the relevant local councils, the Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Brisbane River basin regularly during floods.
 They are sent to radio stations for broadcast, and to the Councils, emergency services and a large number of other agencies involved in managing flood response activities.

 Flood Warnings and River Height Bulletins are available via :